 A good rule of thumb is to be able to accommodate 90% of your projected attendees in regular conference sessions for a given session block and day.
 Some attendees take time to network, and a small number participate in Mobile Workshops; 90% will give you space to accommodate popular sessions and perhaps give a little elbow room to those attending the session.

-Even if you are not prohibited from doing so, strive to avoid using plenary session rooms (i.e., where meals and keynotes are held) for your regular sessions.
-Discuss with the Conference Management Consultant the ability to switch a room more than 1x per day if absolutely necessary because of expected attendance and limited room space.
-Using portions of ballrooms do cause rooms to go out of service while the conversion is occurring, and conference centers will charge a significant fee to switch the setup of any room more than 1x per day: avoid this cost by placing sessions that need the same setup in the same room.
+, Avoid using plenary session rooms (i.e., where meals and keynotes are held) for regular sessions.
+Discuss with the Conference Management Consultant the ability to switch a room more than 1x per day if necessary because of expected attendance and limited room space.
+Converting rooms may cause these spaces to be unavailable while the conversion is occurring, and conference centers typically charge a significant fee to switch the setup of any room more than 1x per day.
+Avoid this cost by placing sessions that need the same setup in the same room.

-Regular sessions are divided into groups - sessions that are mandated by APA California (see below); local sessions (could be approximately 20% of the total number of regular sessions); and non-local sessions that fill out and balance your tracks.
+Regular sessions are divided into groups: sessions that are mandated by APA California (see below); local sessions (could be approximately 20% of the total number of regular sessions); and non-local sessions that fill out and balance of the program.

-Mandated sessions are ones that represent groups within the Chapter that present particular perspectives or opportunities to the broader membership, are topics that the Chapter supports including at every conference, or are mandatory for AICP members.
+Mandatory sessions are reserved for groups within the Chapter that offer particular perspectives or learning opportunities to members, are topics that the Chapter supports including at every conference, or are mandatory for AICP members.
+While these are mandatory sessions, organizers are asked to submittal session descriptions by the online submittal deadline.
 Some sessions are reserved for organizations that are part of APA such as the California Planning Foundation or the California Planning Roundtable.
-These are sessions that you should be on the lookout for during the review of submittals and remind the responsible parties about deadlines.
-CPF and CPR sessions tend to be presented on subject matter that is not unique to those organizations, so their session should be considered along with others submitted on the same topic - thus necessitating their timely submittal.
+The topics for these sessions should be known during the review of submittals.
+CPF and CPR sessions present subject matter that is not unique to those organizations, so their session should be considered along with others submitted on a similar topic.

 Identify the total number of regular sessions you can accommodate in your schedule.
-Account for approximately 15 slots of the total number of session slots based on the session below.
-Then note that 10 is a reasonable and typical number of Law CM credit sessions to include in the program.
-Reserve more if you are soliciting multiple Ethics CM credit sessions.
-Finally 20% of the total number of sessions can be claimed as “local sessions”.
-The locally-based sessions will vary depending on the total number of sessions that you are planning and based on expected attendance and session room availability.
-Refer to this table for an approximate distribution.
+Reserve approximately 15 session slots for Mandatory sessions .
+Allow approximately 10 sessions that qualify for Law CM credit.
+Reserve several sessions for Ethics CM credit.
+Finally, approximately 20 percent of the total number of sessions can be claimed as “local sessions.”
+The number of local sessions will depend on session room availability and the quality of proposals that address local planning topics.
+Note that Law, Ethics and local sessions can be selected from submitted session proposals.
+Refer to the table below for an approximate distribution.